Victarry/PyTorch-Memory-Profiler/README.md

 *   Optional:
     *   `megatron-core`: For tracing memory in models using Megatron's pipeline parallelism.
     *   `transformer-engine`: For tracing memory in models using Transformer Engine layers.
+    *   `rich`: For enhanced log formatting and visual output.

 ## Installation